Campus rape stats 'misleading,' says book author

 According to a large scale study by the Association of American Universities, 23% of female students have experienced some form of unwanted sexual contact while attending college.

 Taylor disputes these often-cited numbers.
-For instance, President Obama's said, while launching an awareness campaign in 2014, that one in five students will be sexually assaulted.
+For instance, President Obama said, while launching an awareness campaign in 2014, that one in five students will be sexually assaulted.
 Taylor said the figure was "absolutely false."

 "Frankly I'm surprised that a man as smart as former President Obama, and as careful a politician, would say something so wildly inaccurate, something that had already been totally discredited at the time he said it," Taylor said.